 8. … and Their Parents.
 What are their hobbies and talents?
 Who can haul the boys to camp?
 Any Eagle Scouts in the group?
 Give every parent a little job and your job won’t seem so big.

 9. Popular Podcasts.
-Tune in to the monthly Cub Cast and Scout Cast audio recordings that delve into topics you’ll find useful, such as recruiting, unit management and much more.
+Tune in to the monthly Cub Cast and Scout Cast podcasts that delve into topics you’ll find useful, such as recruiting, unit management and much more.

 10. Nights at the Roundtable.
 Here’s where you’ll find a bunch of Scouters who’ve been in your shoes and are eager to help you be successful.
 Some of the best discussions happen after the closing, so plan to stay late.
 Check with your unit leader or council office for dates and locations.